opencog/atomspace/Design-Notes.md

  * FlatStream.
 Resembles a container, but does NOT actually derive from ContainerValue.
 Pulls only when it needs to.

+ * QueueValue, UnisetValue.
+Thread-safe containers.
+Don't stream; they block until writer closes, then return one big gulp of everything.
+   That is, they accumulate.

 There is no FilterStream, because it is easy to set up FutureStream such that it pulls from (pulls through) a FilterLink.